 There are multiple options for stacking an FSA with a health reimbursement arrangement (HRA).
 Account access and administrative fees would remain the same for most stacked FSA/HRA offerings.
-However, member experience would vary based on the account types chosen by the employer.
+However, the account holder's experience would vary based on the account types chosen by the employer.